Borg-Lab/Bostrychia_genome/code/3-Genome_assembly_and_annotation.md

 ## 2. Genome annotation
 Prior to annotating protein-coding genes in the Bostrychia genome, each assembly was initially soft-masked for repetitive regions and TEs.
 Gene prediction was performed using RNA-seq data alone (BRAKER1) and using both RNA-seq data and a published manually curated orthologous set of red algal protein sequences (BRAKER3).
-Since all steps were performed similar in both the male and female, I will just show the code of annotating the male assembly here.
+Since all steps were performed similar in both the male and female, I will just show the code of annotating the male genes here.

 ### 2.1 Preparing orthologous set of red algal protein sequences
 ```bash